togakangaroo/curriculum/units/8-array-loop/lessons/2-loop/assessments/6/question.md

-Write a JavaScript 'for' loop and then write its equivalent 'while' form.
+Write a JavaScript `for` loop and then write its equivalent `while` form.
 (You can choose what you want the loops to count to).